-Leading a team that’s split between the office and home can feel like you’ve been handed a rulebook for a game you’ve never played before.
-The old methods of managing by walking around or relying on spontaneous chats to gauge team morale no longer apply.
-Suddenly, you're facing a new set of questions: How do you ensure fairness when you see some employees more than others?
+Leading a team split between the office and home can feel like you're playing a new game without a rulebook.
+Your old methods of managing by walking around or relying on spontaneous chats just don't apply anymore.
+You're now facing the core challenges of a hybrid workplace.
+How do you ensure fairness when you see some employees more than others?
 How do you build a cohesive culture when your team isn't sharing the same space?
-This guide is designed to be your new playbook.
-We'll walk through the most common hybrid work challenges for managers and solutions that actually work, helping you move from uncertainty to confident leadership in this new way of working.
+This guide is your new playbook, focusing on the most common hybrid work challenges and solutions to help you lead with confidence.

 Key Takeaways